Australian Longitudinal Study on Women's Health: Data linkage

 ALSWH has approval to anonymously link survey data with a number of national and state-based administrative datasets.
 Currently these approvals include the National Death Index, Medicare data, state-based cancer registries, perinatal data collections and hospital admission datasets.
 The aim of linking to these datasets is to provide new insights into the health and health service use of Australian women, taking into account individual level differences in socioeconomic, behavioural, environmental and other risk factors.
 In the context of a changing health system, it is important to be able to monitor and evaluate the impact and outcomes of health service policy and practice.

 Outcomes

 The longitudinal study design ensures that the same women are followed over many years so researchers can observe changes in their health, clarify cause-and-effect relationships, and assess the effects of changes in policy and practice.
 ALSWH can provide information about the health of women across the lifespan.
 This information has assisted federal and state governments to plan for the future and to develop and evaluate health policy and practice relevant to Australian women.
-The study was used extensively in the 2010 National Women's Health Policy.
+The study was used extensively in the 2010 National Women's Health Policy and the National Women's Health Strategy 2020–2030.

 ALSWH has collaborated with numerous investigators, universities and organisations around the world.
-The findings from ALSWH have been reported in over 100 reports to the government, and been included in more than 400 academic publications.
+The findings from ALSWH have been reported in over 100 reports to the government, and been included in more than 1000 academic publications.